Current Clinical Research Studies in the Patti Lab -

 Analysis of data is in progress.

 Hypoglycemia and the Gut Microbiome Analysis of the data from this study is in progress.
+Some of the results were included in the bile acid manuscript (Nature Metabolism, 2025).
+See PDF below.

 Understanding the Role of Bariatric Surgery as a Treatment for Type 2 Diabetes